 - You are a member of the U.S. military forces serving on active duty and deployed to a location away from your home station and out of your county of residence.

-- You have served as a petit juror in Collin County during the 24-month period preceding the date you are to appear for jury service.
+- You were selected and have served as a petit juror in Collin County during the 24-month period preceding the date you are to appear for jury service.

-These exemptions are not mandatory and an individual who meets one or more of these criteria may still choose to serve on a jury panel.
+These exemptions are not mandatory.
+An individual who meets one or more of these criteria may still choose to serve on a jury panel.